 I have always enjoyed Math that I have been put in advanced mathematics class since middle school.
 Throughout high school I had the nickname "Mathman" and I have always enjoyed tutoring since I first started doing it as a volunteer in high school.
 I continued to help in Mathematics throughout my collegiate career for local elementary and middle school students in Tallahassee while attending Florida State University.
 Even though my primary career objective is to continue in the video production industry, I have had thoughts/dream of heading back to my old high school and becoming a Math teacher since I loved the way my mentor, Mr. Gulla (My Pre-cal and Calculus teacher), was able to teach me shortcuts in one of the harder math subjects and continued to make it fun.
 I would like to pay it forward and inspire a new generation of students that math can be fun and easy with cool tips and tricks.

-Florida State University - Bachelors, Entrepreneurship
+Undergraduate Degree: Florida State University - Bachelors, Entrepreneurship

 ACT Math: 31